ohm-en/obsidian-plugin-manager/README.md

-# Obsidian Sample Plugin
+# Obsidian Plugin Manager
-This is a fork from the offical [repository](https://github.com/obsidianmd/obsidian-sample-plugin).

-This is intended as a template to quick start plugin development.
-It is solely maintained for personal preference and use.
+This is a plugin which manages plugins for [Obsidian.md](https://obsidian.md/).